7 Skills That Look Amazing On A Resume

 Let’s be honest.

-Today’s workplaces are BUSY.
-We are often tasked with enough work for two people.
-Job descriptions can include numerous different types of work.
 Plus, most of us have multiple projects on the go at once!
-All of this can cause tons of stress, but handling it like a pro will make you shine to recruiters.
+This can cause stress, but handling it like a pro will make you shine to recruiters.

-Multitasking is one of the most important resume skills because almost every job requires it.
+Multitasking is one of the most essential resume skills because almost every job requires it.
 Recruiters don’t want you ignoring one project for another.
 Or worse, flaking out when there’s a lot to be done!
-Keeping your cool when you’re busy rather than running around like a chicken with your head cut off lets employers know they can depend on you.
+Keeping cool when you’re busy rather than running around like a chicken with your head cut off lets employers know they can depend on you.

 7. Project Management